 By PSW Staff • May 8, 2013 Above is a close look at one of SE Systems' NEXO STM arrays at MerleFest.
 In the large image below, left to right, are Chris West of SE Systems, Joe Rimstidt, Doug Staab and Mark Rush of Yamaha, and Thomas Dameron of SE Systems, all working at MerleFest.
 As it has for the past 26 years, SE Systems of Greensboro, NC recently provided sound reinforcement and support for the annual MerleFest in Wilkesboro, NC, deploying its new NEXO STM line arrays as well as Yamaha CL5 digital consoles.
 This year’s roster of artists at MerleFest included long-time roots artists like Leon Russell, The Charlie Daniels Band, Avett Brothers, Del McCoury Band, Donna the Buffalo, Jim Lauderdale, Michael Martin Murphey, Peter Rowan, Jerry Douglas, Sam Bush, and the Nitty Gritty Dirt Band.
 The festival is named for famed guitarist Doc Watson’s late son, Merle, a gifted musician in his own right.
 Doc passed away in May 2012, so this is the first year he hasn’t graced the stage himself.
 The NEXO STM rig shared and alternated between the main Watson Stage and the side Cabin Stage.
 The arrays consisted of 15 M46/B112 modules per side for mains, joined by 16 S118 subs in cardioid mode per side, two M46 for front fill, and a 3-stack of M46/B112 modules for out fill in the VIP area.
 A Yamaha DME64 digital mixing engine functioned as a converter from analog to Dante that was networked to all NXAMPs.
 Twenty NEXO 45 N-12 line monitors were also used on the main stage.
 “The NEXO STM system was very musical and even horizontally and vertically,” states Chris West, front of house engineer at the Watson Stage.
 “The mix sounded the same on the ground and at FOH.
 The throw was incredible; we hardly used the delays.”
 “The NEXO STM system sounded natural, even at high volume,” adds Haley Miller, monitor engineer at the Watson Stage.
 “When dealing with acoustic music, the environment plays a large part, so a natural sounding system is always a plus.
 On stage it was quiet, and sometimes we couldn’t tell if the PA was on; the system allowed great isolation from stage to FOH with no bleed.”
 Four new Yamaha CL5 digital audio consoles with Rio 3224 input/output boxes all connected with Dante were used on the Americana Stage for mains and monitors and at the Dance Stage for mains and monitors. “ The overall impression was they sounded great,” says Myron Surber, sales associate for SE Systems.
 “The preamps were warm and the Premium Rack was a real plus with delays on the input channels and the additional 1/3 octave EQs.”
 “The Yamaha CL5 is a great improvement on previous Yamaha consoles having mixed on both the PM5D and M7CL in festival situations,” states Josh Berneking, who mixed front of house for all the acts on the Americana Stage.
 “The CL5 is much better in that situation.
 The new premium rack plug-ins, especially the Rupert Neve EQ and Compressor, sound great.
 “I also like the increased naming and labeling capabilities; and color-coding my channels was a huge help at the festival.
 I also found that it was similar enough in navigation to the M7s that guest engineers walking up to the consoles having no experience were able to jump right in on the desk and mix on the fly with very little help from me.
 “The Dante network and stage boxes worked great; they were very easy to patch on, and setup.
 We were also able to connect my talkback mic to the monitor console through Dante.”
 Jeff Neubauer mixed monitors on the Americana Stage.
 “The console sounded great and was sonically very clean,” says Todd Dupree, who mixed monitors on the Dance Stage.
 “We had two Rio boxes on our stage; they are great devices, well made, and solid.
 The indicator lights for signal, peaking, 48v, and the Ping feature worked great in the frantic festival setting.”
 John Adair mixed front of house at Dance Stage.
 SE Systems NEXO & Yamaha Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Applications Concerts Consoles Festivals Line Arrays Loudspeakers Nexo Sound Companies Yamaha · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Applications Concerts Consoles Festivals Line Arrays Loudspeakers Nexo Sound Companies Yamaha · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.